Naman2608/dear-diary/README.md

 # Dear-Diary
-A simple &amp; Elegant CLI diary writting software with a clean & easy to use CLI Interface Fork the repository to contribute in the development
+A simple &amp; Elegant CLI diary writting software with a clean & easy to use CLI Interface <br>
+Fork the repository to contribute in the development
 ## Usage
 main { -new | -h | -o }